PcNerd9/alx-zero_day/0x03-git/README.md

-This is my first project in this repo
+This is my first project in this repo and it is all about the use of github itself